Novel Coronavirus (COVID-19)

 - COVID-19 Testing: Effective March 9, 2020 through the end of the public health disaster or as mandated by the Federal CARES Act, the AlaskaCare employee and retiree health plans are waiving member cost share (e.g. deductible, co-insurance) for laboratory tests ordered to diagnose and treat COVID-19.
 To qualify for waived deductible and co-insurance, laboratory tests must be deemed medically necessary under the terms of the plan and they must be FDA-approved.
 The co-insurance and deductible are also waived for the office visit if the primary diagnosis code for the visit is COVID-19 or the diagnostic tests are billed with the office visit.

 - Expanded Coverage of Telemedicine: AlaskaCare is making it easier for you to connect with your regular health care providers remotely during the COVID-19 public health emergency.
-Effective March 4, 2020, through September 2, 2020 or to the end of the public health disaster, whichever is sooner, the AlaskaCare employee and retiree health plans are temporarily expanding coverage of telemedicine services delivered by your regular providers in alignment with coverage temporarily expanded by Medicare.
+Effective March 4, 2020, through the end of the public health disaster, the AlaskaCare employee and retiree health plans are temporarily expanding coverage of telemedicine services delivered by your regular providers in alignment with coverage temporarily expanded by Medicare.
 If you or your provider are unsure which telehealth services are eligible for coverage, please contact Aetna at (855) 784-8646 for more information.

 - Teladoc for Employees and Retirees: Effective March 10, 2020 through the end of the public health disaster, AlaskaCare retiree health plan members will have temporary access to Teladoc general medical services with a $0 copay.
 This service is already available to AlaskaCare employee health plan members.
 Teledoc doctors can evaluate your risk for COVID-19 and help with next steps when necessary.
 Teladoc can also fulfill other health care needs unrelated to COVID-19 and is a convenient and affordable way to receive care whenever you need it from wherever you are within the United States.
 Using telemedicine can help you and your family members avoid unnecessary contact.